wso2/docs-ei/en/micro-integrator/docs/setup/deployment/deploying_wso2_ei.md

 When the nodes in the cluster need to communicate with each other, the Micro Integrator uses RDBMS-based coordination among the server nodes.
 That is, all the nodes communicate via a database.
 Hence, you need to have a database to enable coordination among the artifacts.

 1. Create a database named `clusterdb`.
-Select a database type from the following list:

     - [Setting up a MySQL database](../../../setup/databases/setting-up-MySQL)
     - [Setting up an MSSQL database](../../../setup/databases/setting-up-MSSQL)